 - Incorporate lighting, plants and sound

-Americans love luxury—the U.S. is the world’s largest market for premium goods such as clothing, accessories, jewelry and makeup, according to a 2018 report by consulting firm Deloitte.
+Americans love luxury—the U.S. is a large market for premium goods such as clothing, accessories, jewelry and makeup.

 Although the definition of luxury, and living luxuriously, may vary by person, it usually involves throwing your budget out the window and splurging on something special: a pricey handbag, a spa weekend, dinner at a top-rated restaurant, an international trip.
 You get the idea.

 But enjoying luxury doesn’t have to mean a complete disregard of your budget.
 It is possible to live luxuriously without spending a fortune.